mariamrakka/vsd-hdp/README.md

 yosys> write_verilog -noattr <name: mult8_net.v>
 ```

-Below is the screenshot of the synthesized design, note that no hardware was used as multiplying a 3-bit input (special case) by a nine is equivalent to replicating the input twice for output:
+Below is the screenshot of the synthesized design, note that no hardware was used (no cells are synthesised) as multiplying a 3-bit input (special case) by a nine is equivalent to replicating the input twice for output:

 <img width="414" alt="mult8" src="https://github.com/mariamrakka/vsd-hdp/assets/49097440/ea3937da-6fe9-45b6-a90d-1af514d175ec">